-A Fixed Wireless Access Local Area (FWALA) licence allows the licensee to provide radio communication services between a base station and fixed subscriber terminals locations within a local area on a specific frequency band.
+A Fixed Wireless Access Local Area (FWALA) licence allows the licensee to provide radio communication services between a base station and fixed subscriber terminals locations within a local area in the 10.5 GHz frequency band.
 Generally this licence is used to provide wireless broadband services to business and residential customers.

 The applicant should read ComReg’s guidance information to familiarise themselves with the licensing scheme and the application requirements.